 Become a Patron of Ask Leo! and go ad-free!

-- Most people should still take updates, backing up first.
+- Most people should still take quality updates, backing up first.

 - Taking updates feels akin to Russian Roulette.

 - Microsoft can do better, and I offer specific actions they can and should take.